Advice on buying a used (second-hand) car

 You can get an indication if a car has been clocked or written off by carrying out a comprehensive history check online.

-You may also view our FAQs on written off vehicles and clocked vehicles as linked above.
+You may also view our FAQs on written off vehicles and clocked vehicles.

 We still recommend getting a car independently checked.
 If possible, get a warranty for the car and ask the garage to write the current odometer reading on the receipt.
 If the dealer is not willing to offer this, consider walking away from the sale.
 If warranty is offered check the terms and conditions to see what it says about the seller’s obligations.
 Always carry out some research on the garage or trader and always ask to see the vehicle registration certificate.